zaman-lab/bias-classification-microsite-2019/prototype/README.md

 ## Summary

-This PR contains a copy of the preliminary results data, as well as prototype visualizations of this dataset and the means to reproduce them.
+This PR contains a copy of the preliminary results data, as well as prototype data visualizations and the means to reproduce them.
 See below for notes about the dataset, a summary of my observations, and a list of questions for further analysis.
 This content is the precursor for material I would include in a blog post about this data.

 ## Dataset Notes